 We commenced operations in 2002 and are a Delaware corporation.
-On August 20, 2015, we completed our business combination between Targacept, Inc. and Catalyst Bio, Inc. ("Catalyst Bio"), which was incorporated in Delaware in 1997.
+On August 20, 2015, we completed our business combination between Catalyst Bio, Inc. ("Catalyst Bio") and Targacept, Inc., which was incorporated in Delaware in 1997.
 Following the completion of the merger, the business conducted by the Company became primarily the business conducted by Catalyst Bio prior to the merger.
 In this prospectus, we refer to the business combination as the "merger" and to the Company prior to the merger as "Targacept."
-Discussions of historical results reflect the results of Catalyst Bio prior to the completion of the merger.
+Discussions of historical results reflect the results of Catalyst Bio prior to the completion of the merger and do not include the historical results of Targacept prior to the completion of the merger.